anirban99/spring-boot-appointment/README.md

 **To Run using Docker file**

-cd /<local_directory>/spring-boot-appointment
+1. cd /<local_directory>/spring-boot-appointment

+2. mvn clean package

-Build the Docker image : docker build -t springboot-appointment-docker .
+3. Build the Docker image : docker build -t springboot-appointment-docker .

-Run the Spring Boot application : docker run -p 8080:8080 springboot-appointment-docker
+4. Run the Spring Boot application : docker run -p 8080:8080 springboot-appointment-docker

 **To Run using docker-compose file**

+1. mvn clean package

-Build all the services and then run them : docker-compose up --build
+2. Build all the services and then run them : docker-compose up --build

+3. To find the running docker images and ports : docker container ps -a

 **REST Endpoints**